Sinking of the Titanic: Effects of the collision

 Titanic's lower decks were divided into sixteen compartments.
 Each compartment was separated from its neighbour by a bulkhead running the width of the ship; there were fifteen bulkheads in all.
 Each bulkhead extended at least to the underside of E Deck, nominally one deck, or about 11 ft, above the waterline.
 The two nearest the bow and the six nearest the stern went one deck further up.

 Each bulkhead could be sealed by watertight doors.
 The engine rooms and boiler rooms on the tank top deck had vertically closing doors that could be controlled remotely from the bridge, lowered automatically by a float if water was present, or closed manually by the crew.
 These took about 30 seconds to close; warning bells and alternative escape routes were provided so that the crew would not be trapped by the doors.
 Above the tank top level, on the Orlop Deck, F Deck and E Deck, the doors closed horizontally and were manually operated.
 They could be closed at the door itself or from the deck above.

 Although the watertight bulkheads extended well above the water line, they were not sealed at the top.
 If too many compartments were flooded, the ship's bow would settle deeper in the water, and water would spill from one compartment to the next in sequence, rather like water spilling across the top of an ice cube tray.
 This is what happened to Titanic, which had suffered damage to the forepeak tank, the three forward holds, No. 6 boiler room, and a small section of No. 5 boiler room – a total of six compartments.
 Titanic was only designed to float with any two compartments flooded, but she could remain afloat with certain combinations of three or even four compartments – the first four – open to the ocean.
 With five or more compartments breached, however, the tops of the bulkheads would be submerged and the ship would continue to flood.

 Captain Smith felt the collision in his cabin and immediately came to the bridge.
-Informed of the situation, he summoned Thomas Andrews, Titanic's builder, who was among a party of engineers from Harland and Wolff observing the ship's first passenger voyage.
+Informed of the situation, he summoned Thomas Andrews, Titanic's builder, who was among a party of engineers from Harland & Wolff observing the ship's first passenger voyage.
 The ship was listing five degrees to starboard and was two degrees down by the head within a few minutes of the collision.
 Smith and Andrews went below and found that the forward cargo holds, the mail room and the squash court were flooded, while No. 6 boiler room was already filled to a depth of 14 ft.
 Water was spilling over into No. 5 boiler room, and crewmen there were battling to pump it out.